philc/vimium/README.md

 Examples:

 - `map <c-d> scrollPageDown` maps ctrl+d to scrolling the page down.
-Chrome's default behavior of bringing up a bookmark dialog is suppressed.
+Chrome's default behavior of showing a bookmark dialog is suppressed.
-- `map r reload` maps the r key to reloading the page.
+- `map r reload hard` maps the r key to reloading the page, and also includes the "hard" option to hard-reload the page.
 - `unmap <c-d>` removes any mapping for ctrl+d and restores Chrome's default behavior.
 - `unmap r` removes any mapping for the r key.

-Available Vimium commands can be found via the "Show available commands" link near the key mapping box on the options page.
-The command name appears to the right of the description in parenthesis.
+See the [docs](https://vimium.github.io/commands/) for every Vimium command and its options.

 You can add comments to key mappings by starting a line with `"` or `#`.